7 Best Renters Insurance Companies in Massachusetts of 2026

 Conclusion

-Whether you’re living in a big city like Cambridge, Massachusetts, or a small town like Ware out in the western part of the state, you should buy renters insurance.
+Whether you live in a big city like Cambridge, Massachusetts, or a small town like Ware in the western part of the state, you should buy renters insurance.

 Remember, the property insurance your landlord buys does not protect your property; it protects theirs.

-Renters in Massachusetts may want to consider extra coverage beyond renters insurance, particularly flood insurance if they live near the water.
+Massachusetts renters may want to consider extra coverage beyond renters insurance, particularly flood insurance, if they live near the water.

 Read more: Does Renters Insurance Cover Water Damage?